by Shelby Baker

 By the time an infestation is discovered, severe damage has usually already been done.
 Signs of the hornworm’s work include dark green droppings on leaves, missing leaves, and wilted leaves hanging down on the verge of giving up.
 In the worst cases, the plants experience severe defoliation in the form of devoured flowers, large holes in leaves, and scarring on the surfaces of the produce.
 Keep an eye out for white cocoons nearby in the soil as well.

-Controlling Hornworm Infestation
+Controlling Hornworm Infestations

-Luckily, or unluckily for the squeamish, the best and most through method of control for a small garden is to hand-pick the caterpillars.
+Luckily, or unluckily for the squeamish, the best and most through method of control for a small garden is to hand-pick the hornworm caterpillars.
 With time and devotion, they can be found and drowned in liberally soapy water or squashed underfoot.
 Though not dangerous, hornworm can eject a dark brown or black liquid when startled and picked up, so be sure to wear gloves when weeding them out.
 Check daily for best results.

 Natural enemies of the hornworm can be used against them as well.
 If you spot a hornworm with white, rice-like protrusions on its body, leave it alone.
-Those little grains are temporary homes for wasp larvae that attack the caterpillars.
+Those little grains are temporary homes for braconid wasp larvae that attack the caterpillars.
 While attached, the wasps feed on the hornworm and finish it off after hatching.

 Introducing wasps into the garden can keep population numbers down, but they aren’t the only predatory insects to plague hornworms.
 Consider introducing lady beetles and green lacewings, beneficial gardening insects, to the garden.
-They won’t attack the older larvae stages but will absolutely prey on the eggs and younger caterpillars.
+They won’t attack the older hornworm larvae stages but will absolutely prey on the eggs and younger caterpillars.

 Tomato Hornworm Prevention